Layout-List/layout-list/README.md

 ### Website FAQ

-Can I use the Shitty List template?
+Can I use the Layout List template?

 - I mean, sure. just make sure you give credit somewhere and make sure you state that you're not affiliated with the shitty list.